 The stock became overvalued in 2018 but after a sharp sell-off, is back at its historical average valuation:

-Their ROIC is usually in the double digits percent-wise in any given year, and they reached a ten-year high in 2019, with a ROIC in the high teens.
+Their ROIC is usually in the double digits percent-wise in any given year, and they reached a ten-year high in 2020, with a ROIC over 20%.

 Cisco has more cash and cash-equivalents than debt on their balance sheet, and they have a very high AA- credit rating.
 Overall, they literally have one of the strongest balance sheets in the world, probably in the top ten of all companies.

 Growth is one of their more challenging metrics, though.
 Lately, Cisco is focusing on shifting its business strategy from one-time sales to subscription services, and focusing increasingly on software and services as a percentage of revenue.
 To buy Cisco products now, rather than just pay an up-front cost, you sign up for a multi-year plan so that Cisco can provide software and updates for it.
 So far, this is translating into ROIC improvements for Cisco.

-If you want a blue chip tech stock with a roughly 3% yield, Cisco is a pretty good choice in my opinion.
+If you want a blue chip tech stock with a 3+% dividend yield, Cisco is a pretty good choice in my opinion.

 Out of the mega-cap stocks, Alphabet is one of the few I own.

 The stock has a P/E ratio of about 30 and projected annual growth in the mid-teens, which gives them a PEG ratio of around 2 or slightly less.

 And if Cisco’s balance sheet is one of the top ten in the world, Alphabet’s is probably the single strongest balance sheet you’ll find anywhere.
 They have $120 billion in cash and cash-equivalents with just a token $4 billion in debt.
 They could buy several S&P 500 companies and still have half their cash left over.
 In fact they generate so much free cash now, and have so much cash left over, that they probably should initiate a small dividend to send some of that cash back to shareholders.